The Top 5 Competitive Pokémon You Won't See Coming in "Pokémon X and Y"

 This set makes Clefable not only a bulky pivot, but a decent special attacker after a couple of Calm Mind boosts.
 With maximum defense investment and a decent Special Defense stat even without investment, Clefable can find many chances to set up multiple Calm Minds and use Moonlight to shrug off any previous damage.
 A life orb can be used if Clefable is filling an offensive role, but leftovers give it more longevity.

-The only things that give this set trouble are fast Steel types that can KO Clefable with a strong Steel type move, specifically Bisharp and Scizor. fire types such as Charizard Y and Rotom-H resist both attacking moves that Clefable uses, but after two or thee Calm Minds, Clefable has a chance to outstall them,althoguh tis isn't recommended.
-Preparing your team for strong Steel and Fire types easily solves this problem, and makes Clefable a very dangerous Pokémon against unprepared teams.
+The only things that give this set trouble are fast Steel types that can KO Clefable with a strong Steel-type move, specifically Bisharp and Scizor. fire types such as Charizard Y and Rotom-H resist both attacking moves that Clefable uses, but after two or thee Calm Minds, Clefable has a chance to out-stall them, although this isn't recommended.
+Preparing your team for strong Steel and Fire types easily solves this problem and makes Clefable a very dangerous Pokémon against unprepared teams.

 X and Y Match Featuring Clefable

-Since Clefable is the number one threat on this list, I'll showcase an X and Y battle with Clefable.
+Since Clefable is the number one threat on this list, I've showcased a battle with Clefable in the video above.

-You may have noticed a certain trend with four out of the five Pokémon on this list; They're very bulky pokémon that do best in support roles and can tank multiple hits thanks to many of the changes made in Pokémon X and Y. Crawdaunt and Clefable are the only two Pokémon on this list that perform exceptionally well in attacking roles.
+You may have noticed a certain trend with four out of the five Pokémon on this list; They're very bulky Pokémon that do best in support roles and can tank multiple hits thanks to many of the changes made in Pokémon X and Y. Crawdaunt and Clefable are the only two Pokémon on this list that performs exceptionally well in attacking roles.

 As always, if you have other suggestions for newly competitive Pokémon, leave them in the comments below!